Flowr-es/node-microphone/README.md

 ### new Class(options)

-Create a new Class of the microphone module.
+Creates a new instance of the Microphone class.
 You can give an options object to the constructor with these parameters:

 | Option | Value | Default |
 |--------|-------|---------|